-AMD’s flagship Radeon RX 5700 XT and RX 5700 cards launched last summer and gave the company a formidable, fresh presence in the mid-range to high-end segment of the gaming graphics market.
+AMD’s flagship Radeon RX 5700 XT and RX 5700 cards launched last summer and gave the company a formidable, fresh presence in the mid-range to high-end segment of the gaming graphics market and securing both spots on our Best Graphics Card page.
 The cards performed well compared to their Nvidia counterparts, though doing so with a bit more power consumption.
 The cards delivered smooth gameplay up to 1440p resolution and was certainly a solid alternative to the RTX 2060 Super at a similar price point.

 Months later, AMD filled the budget end with the RX 5500 XT, which also proved to be a viable option for 1080p gaming.
 But the 4GB variant can be a detriment in some titles, especially if you are using the card in a PCIe 3.0 x16 environment rather than the faster PCIe 4.0 on AMD’s X570 motherboards.
 But there was still a large price and performance gap between the RX 5500 XT and RX 5700.